-From Switchboard to Meetings: Development of the 2004 ICSI-SRI-UW Meeting Recognition System
+The 2004 ICSI-SRI-UW Meeting Recognition System

-Nikki Mirghafori1, Andreas Stolcke^{1,2}, Chuck Wooters1, Tuomo Pirinen^{1,5}, Ivan Bulyko3, Dave Gelbart^{1,4}, Martin Graciarena2, Scott Otterson3, Barbara Peskin1, Mari Ostendorf3
+Chuck Wooters, Nikki Mirghafori, Andreas Stolcke, Tuomo Pirinen, Ivan Bulyko, Dave Gelbart, Martin Graciarena, Scott Otterson, Barbara Peskin, and Mari Ostendorf

-1 International Computer Science Institute 2 SRI International 3 University of Washington 4 University of California at Berkeley 5 Tampere University of Technology
+International Computer Science Institute, Berkeley, California, USA SRI International, Menlo Park, California, USA University of Washington, Seattle, Washington, USA University of California at Berkeley, Berkeley, California, USA Tampere University of Technology, Tampere, Finland {wooters,nikki,stolcke}@icsi.berkeley.edu

-{nikki,stolcke,wooters}@icsi.berkeley.edu

-Abstract

-We describe the ICSI-SRI-UW team's entry in the Spring 2004 NIST Meeting Recognition Evaluation.
-The system was derived from SRI's 5xRT Conversational Telephone Speech (CTS) recognizer by adapting CTS acoustic and language models to the Meeting domain, adding noise reduction and delay-sum array processing for far-field recognition, and postprocessing for cross-talk suppression.
+Abstract.
+The paper describes our system devised for recognizing speech in meetings, which was an entry in the NIST Spring 2004 Meeting Recognition Evaluation.
+This system was developed as a collaborative effort between ICSI, SRI, and UW and was based on SRI's 5xRT Conversational Telephone Speech (CTS) recognizer.
+The CTS system was adapted to the Meetings domain by adapting the CTS acoustic and language models to the Meeting domain, adding noise reduction and delay-sum array processing for far-field recognition, and adding postprocessing for cross-talk suppression for close-talking microphones.
 A modified MAP adaptation procedure was developed to make best use of discriminatively trained (MMIE) prior models.
 These meeting-specific changes yielded an overall 9% and 22% relative improvement as compared to the original CTS system, and 16% and 29% relative improvement as compared to our 2002 Meeting Evaluation system, for the individual-headset and multiple-distant microphones conditions, respectively.

-1. Introduction
+1 Introduction

-Processing natural multi-party interactions presents a number of new and important challenges to the speech community, from dealing with highly interactive and often overlapping speech to providing robustness to distant microphones recording multiple talkers.
+Recognizing speech in meetings provides numerous interesting challenges for the research community, ranging from teasing apart and recognizing highly interactive and often overlapping speech to providing robustness to distant microphones recording multiple talkers.
 Data collected from meeting rooms provide an ideal testbed for such work, supporting research in robust speech recognition, speaker segmentation and tracking, discourse modeling, spoken language understanding, and more.